 "Sometimes the wisest thing to say, is nothing"

-In my case, there was little I could say.
+I've been through this twice now.
+Once upon a time I had a relationship.
+She became pregnant, or rather, realised she was pregnant after I'd left and gone back home.
 My ex-partner made the reluctant decision to terminate her pregnancy following our break-up.
 Despite our desire to keep and support our child, she bowed to enormous pressure from both our families (including my Christian parents).
 She phoned me to tell me of her resolve, and my own feelings and desires were ignored and crushed.
 Nonetheless, despite my personal feelings, I still supported her.
+In this case, there was little more I could say.

 Knowing what to say was almost impossible.
 For her, she felt she was in a no-win situation (as I imagine many women are), and as she was studying midwifery, one which cut to the very heart of her identity.
 She was also already a mother of four, and had lost one to Sudden Infant Death Syndrome.